Koredotcom/docs/docs/gale/settings/settings-overview.md

 **Settings**

-Sync and import key user information from your organization's Active Directory (AD) by doing the following:
+Sync and import key user information from your organization's AD by doing the following:
    * Configuring the connection to your AD.
    * Importing user data from all or specific organization units.
    * Selecting and managing default AD user fields, or adding custom fields, and defining inclusion and exclusion rules for data import and sync.